Holafly eSIM Review: Why I Wouldn't Choose It For My Travels

 Why I Wouldn't Choose Holafly's Travel eSIM

-[Reason 1] The Misleading Use of "Unlimited Data"
+Reason #1: The Misleading Use of "Unlimited Data"

 First off,

-- Having "unlimited data" with absolutely no speed restrictions is rare even among domestic mobile subscription plans, and in international roaming, it's extremely rare and practically nonexistent.
+- Having true "unlimited data" with absolutely no speed restrictions is rare even among domestic mobile subscription plans, and in international roaming, it's extremely rare and practically nonexistent.

 In most cases, once you hit a certain data threshold, the speed drops to something like 128kbps or 512kbps, and you're stuck with that reduced speed.

-This is known as "Fair Usage Policy" or simply "FUP".
 Fair Usage Policy is a rule or limit set by mobile network providers to make sure everyone gets a fair share of the network's resources.
 It helps prevent a few users from using too much data (or bandwidth), which could slow down the internet service for others.
 It’s like making sure everyone in a group has enough food at a picnic instead of one person taking too much.

 "Unlimited Data" in International Roaming Is a Marketing Tactic

 When you're using international roaming, the local carrier charges fees based on the amount of data you consume.
 Given this setup, it's highly doubtful that a truly unlimited data plan without any speed restrictions actually exists.
-(If you know someone in the telecom industry, feel free to ask them!)
+(If you know someone in the telecom industry, feel free to ask them.)

-In fact, if you look closely at Holafly's website, under the "Technical Specs" section, it clearly states:
+In fact, if you look closely at Holafly's website, under the Technical Specs section, it clearly states:

 Speed reduction: if necessary.
 Some carriers may reserve the right to apply a Fair Usage Policy

-Complaints About Holafly's Speed on X
+Complaints on X About Holafly's Speed

 I’m convinced that @holafly_com throttles mobile bandwidth speed based on my experience of using them vs other eSIMs.
 If so, this would mean that they are advertising a product/utility they do not provide.
 Happy to be proven otherwise. @holafly_com is this true?